 After Oz begins with the tornado and its aftermath.
 The setting is in Kansas, of course, during the late 1890s in a rural farming community.
 Dorothy had gone missing just prior to the tornado and is found with her dog, Toto, a few days later disoriented in a neighbor's pumpkin patch.

-Physically, Dorothy is unhurt, but her fantastical tale of Oz with its flying monkeys, talking beasts, the scarecrow, tin man, and both a good witch and a bad witch have the very conservative and religious townsfolk up in arms over Dorothy's mental frame of mind.
-The fact that Dorothy states that she accidentally killed the 'bad witch' while in Oz with water when she had not intended to kill anyone only further solidified that her mental health is offt.
-A few days later, a local woman within the community is found dead in her home.
-No one in the community liked the dead woman and many people often called her a witch.
-To make matters worse, the woman's face was melted a way through the use of lye.
-Due to Dorothy's statement that she killed a bad witch while visiting Oz and the way in which the 'bad witch' was supposedly killed, the locals feel that Dorothy really killed the local woman.
-Long story short, Dorothy is committed to an insane asylum for the crime of murder and she's only eleven years old.
+Physically, Dorothy is unhurt, but her fantastical tale of Oz with its flying monkeys, talking beasts, the scarecrow, the tin man, and both a good witch and a bad witch have the very conservative and religious townsfolk up in arms over Dorothy's mental frame of mind.
+The fact that Dorothy states she accidentally killed the 'bad witch' while in Oz with water that melts the 'bad witch' only further solidified that her mental health is off.

 It isn't until 28 year old psychologist, Dr. Evelyn Grace Wilford, discovers Dorothy's case and comes to the asylum where Dorothy has been committed and evaluates Dorothy for herself.
 Dr. Wilford determines that Dorothy is innocent of murder and is set out to prove it by finding the guilty party.
 This leads Dr. Wilford back to Dorothy's hometown where she interviews the important townsfolk pertinent to Dorothy's case.
-After Oz becomes more of a mystery/thriller/suspense novel at this time and is primarily told through the point of view of Dr. Wilford and an unknown narrator.
-Lots of twists and turn happen within After Oz and an unexpected ending.
+After Oz becomes more of a mystery/thriller/suspense novel at this time and is primarily told through the point of view of Dr. Wilford and also an unknown narrator from the community.
+Lots of twists and turn happen within After Oz and an unexpected ending as well.

 Below is the publisher's summary for After Oz by Gordon McAlpine from the Goodread's website: